UK Travel Insurance and Safety Tips for Visitors

 Emergency Assistance Numbers in the UK

-There are two emergency numbers in the UK that will connect you with all emergency services, including ambulance, fire, and police.
-Both 999 and the more universal European 112 will work, and function similarly to how 911 operates in the United States.
+Two emergency numbers in the UK will connect you with all emergency services, including ambulance, fire, and police.
+Both 999 and the more universal European 112 will work and function similarly to how 911 operates in the United States.

-Another useful number to have is 0845 4647 or 111 which is a non-emergency number that will connect you to the National Health Services where a trained professional can help you assess your symptoms to help you decide where to seek help best.
+Another helpful number to have is 0845 4647 or 111, a non-emergency number that will connect you to the National Health Services, where a trained professional can help you assess your symptoms to help you decide where to seek help best.

-For those staying in a residence, either as a long-term or short-term rental, it’s a good idea to have the gas emergency number: 0800 111 999.
+For those staying in a residence or rental property, either as a long-term or short-term rental, it’s a good idea to have the gas emergency number: 0800 111 999.

 United Kingdom: Healthcare System and Types of Insurance

 The United Kingdom provides healthcare to all citizens and permanent residents through the publicly funded National Health System (NHS).
 For those who do not meet the requirements to qualify for NHS coverage, it will be necessary to acquire private insurance.
-This is available both within the UK as well as to be purchased through services specifically designed for travelers and expats.
-While healthcare in the UK regularly receives high marks in the area of quality, the NHS has been criticized for accessibility and speed with which services are provided, causing some who have access to NHS to opt to buy additional private insurance to insure that their health care needs are fully met.
-As you look through your health care options, this should be an important consideration for you.
+This is available both within the UK and can be purchased through services specifically designed for travelers and expats.
+While healthcare in the UK regularly receives high marks in the area of quality, the NHS has been criticized for accessibility and speed with which services are provided, causing some who have access to NHS to opt to buy additional private insurance to ensure that their health care needs are fully met.
+As you look through your healthcare options, this should be an important consideration for you.
 The NHS is so large that even private insurance services are often provided within the framework of the public system.
-It’s important that the insurance options that you choose will provide adequate coverage that will meet your healthcare needs with the speed and efficiency with which you feel comfortable.
+The insurance options that you choose must provide adequate coverage that will meet your healthcare needs with the speed and efficiency with which you feel comfortable.

 The United Kingdom is currently leaving the European Union.
-As a result, for those who are not UK residents, but are EU residents, it’s important to call your current insurance provider and find out about any changes to the benefits that you would receive while traveling and living in the UK.
-As this is a shifting situation, it is best to get the most up-to-date information.
+As a result, for those who are not UK residents but are EU residents, it’s important to call your current insurance provider and find out about any changes to the benefits that you would receive while traveling and living in the UK.
+As this is a shifting situation, getting the most up-to-date information is best.

-Vaccines, Medications and Diet Considerations for the UK
+Vaccines, Medications, and Diet Considerations for Visiting the UK

 Food and clean water are readily available throughout the United Kingdom.
-Even those requiring a special diet, such as for diabetes or Celiac’s disease, can look forward to being able to find specialty foods available.
-Those who follow a vegan diet should expect to have a similar time than they do at home, in larger cities like London, finding markets and restaurants that cater to their diet will be much easier than in the rural areas.
+Even those requiring a special diet, such as for diabetes or Celiac disease, can look forward to being able to find specialty foods available.
+Those who follow a vegan diet should expect to have a similar time as they do at home.
+In larger cities like London, finding markets and restaurants that cater to their diet will be much easier than in rural areas.
 The UK food labeling does not require as extensive labeling as the United States, but any information must be accurate and is monitored by the government.

 A wide variety of prescription medications are available.
 You should bring a large supply of any medications you use, along with a copy of prescriptions.
-If there is a medication that you think you may need during your stay in the UK, it’s a good idea to make sure that it is available and what name it is sold under there.
+If there is a medication you think you may need during your stay in the UK, it’s a good idea to make sure that it is available and what name it is sold under.

 Is Travel Insurance Mandatory for a UK Visa Application